exercism/csharp/exercises/isbn-verifier/README.md

 * Generate a valid ISBN-13 from the input ISBN-10 (and maybe verify it again with a derived verifier).

 * Generate valid ISBN, maybe even from a given starting ISBN.
-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/isbn-verifier` directory.

 ## Source